zshi719/2025-Data-24100/README.md

 9. Add information about log rotation to logs
 10. Add "F" to pyproject.toml
 11. Update late policy on assignments if more than 5 hours => 50% off.
+12. Options to add: Merging data
+13. Options to add: github actions with testing & coding standards
 </details>

 ## Course Description